Ship breaking: The Hong Kong Convention

-As of 30 November 2021, 17 countries have acceded to the HKC, making up 29.77% of the world's merchant shipping by gross tonnage, with a combined maximum annual ship recycling volume of the States at 2.6% of the gross tonnage of the combined merchant shipping of the same States.
-This leaves the second and third conditions yet to be fulfilled for the HKC to enter into force.
+As of 2 April 2023, 20 countries have acceded to the HKC, making up 30.16% of the world's merchant shipping by gross tonnage, with a combined maximum annual ship recycling volume of the States at 2.6 % of the gross tonnage of the combined merchant shipping of the same States.
+Subsequent accessions increased both figures beyond the required thresholds, enabling the Convention to enter into force on 25 June 2025.

-Nearly 96 of India's 120 operational ship recycling yards have achieved Statements of Compliance (SoC) with the Hong Kong Convention by various IACS class societies—including ClassNK, IRClass, Lloyd's Register and RINA.
-In addition, a yard in Chattogram, Bangladesh has also become the first one to achieve an SoC by ClassNK in January 2020, having first achieved a RINA SoC in 2017.
-Furthermore, to encourage the growth of India's vital ship recycling sector, in November 2019, the Government of India acceded to the Hong Kong Convention for Safe and Environmentally Sound Recycling of Ships and became the only South Asian country and major ship recycling destination so far to take such a step.
+Nearly 110 of India's 120 operational ship recycling yards have achieved Statements of Compliance (SoC) with the Hong Kong Convention by various IACS class societies—including ClassNK, IRClass, Lloyd's Register and RINA.
+In Bangladesh, 17 ship recycling yards have now achieved Statements of Compliance with the Hong Kong Convention.
+Furthermore, to encourage the growth of India's vital ship recycling sector, in November 2019, the Government of India acceded to the Hong Kong Convention for Safe and Environmentally Sound Recycling of Ships, becoming the first South Asian country and a major ship recycling destination to take that step prior to the Convention’s entry into force on 25 June 2025.

 The EU Ship Recycling Regulation

-Most recently, in March 2012, the European Commission proposed tougher regulations to ensure all parties take responsibility.
-The aim of the EUSRR was to facilitate the early ratification of the Hong Kong Convention; however, it differs from the HKC in the way yards are authorised and in its list of inventories of hazardous materials, or IHM.
-Under this regulation, if a vessel has a European flag, it must be disposed of in a shipyard on an EU "green list."
-The facilities would have to show that they are compliant and regulated internationally to bypass corrupt local authorities.
+The work on the EU's Ship Recycling Regulation (SRR) was started in 2013, after the adoption of the requirements from the Hong Kong International Convention for the safe and environmentally sound recycling of ships (HKC).
+However, it differs from the HKC in the way yards are authorised and in its list of inventories of hazardous materials, or IHM The argument for developing a specified regulation for ship recycling in the European Union, was that the EU noticed how many EU ships ended up in unsustainable recycling facilities.
+Europeans own around 40% of the world fleet, around 15000 ships.
+Among these around 10000 fly an EU Member-State flag, but only 7% of the EU-flagged ships are dismantled in the EU territory, and the rest are mostly dismantled in South Asia.

+After the financial crisis in the early 2010s many ship owners ended up with an unexpected overcapacity of ships, and was selling of their vessels.
+The phasing out of single hull oil tankers also provided a rush to change out ones fleet.
+The EU's new FuelEU maritime initiative is also incentivising decarbonization of the maritime sector, which requires ships to sail on new renewables or less polluting fuels.
+This implies that the EU fleet already has and will undergo major changes and renewals in the coming years, thus leading to many ships being outdated or phased out, many being concerned for the end-of-life handling of these older ships.